-Stuart Anderson Director, Planning, Programming, & Modal Division Office: 515-239-1661
+Stuart Anderson Director, Transportation Development Division Office: 515-239-1661 Email: stuart.anderson@iowadot.us

-Email: stuart.anderson@iowadot.us

 Anderson joined the department in 1992 as an engineer-in-training in the Systems Planning Bureau.
 He served various roles within the bureau until his appointment to director of the Office of Systems Planning in 2002.
-He was appointed director of the Planning, Programming, & Modal Division in January 2009.
+He was appointed director of the Planning, Programming, & Modal Division in January 2009 and is the current director of the Transportation Development Division.